mpsonntag/snippets/courses/teaching/golang.md

 - Run tests for all packages from the commandline using

         go test ./...

 - Run tests with more detailed information

         go test -v ./...

-- Run only tests where the name of the function matches regular expression
+- Run only tests where the name of the function matches a regular expression

         go test -run="SomeFunctionNamePart" ./...